 "How much equity value did we actually create this quarter?"

 Most management teams running acquisition programs go quiet at that question.
-Then they point to something else.
-The stock price, if they're public.
-A budget variance number, if they're not.
-Or they describe how well the integration went.
+Then they point to something else, like the stock price, if they're public.
+Or a budget variance number, if they're not.
+Maybe they describe how well the integration went.

-This is not a presentation problem.
-It is a measurement problem, and it is nearly universal across corporate development teams and roll-up operators — including many who have done ten or more acquisitions.
-The teams that have solved it don't just report better numbers.
-They make different decisions, design compensation differently, know when to keep acquiring, and know with precision when it is time to stop.
+It’s a measurement problem, and it’s nearly universal across corporate development teams and roll-up operators, including those who’ve done ten or more acquisitions.
+The teams that solve it don't just report better numbers.
+They design compensation differently, know when to keep acquiring, and know (with precision) when it is time to stop.

 The Two Default Answers That Fail

-When a management team says it is creating value for shareholders, it usually means one of two things: the stock price is going up, or the team is hitting its budget.
-Neither is a measure of value creation.
+When a management team says it’s creating value for shareholders, it usually means one of two things: the stock price is going up, or the team is hitting its budget.
+But neither measures value creation.

-Stock price reflects what the market thinks the business is worth at a given moment.
+Stock price reflects what the market thinks the business is worth.
 When it rises, management teams take credit.
 When it falls, the market doesn't understand them.
-That logic is convenient, but it is not measurement.
 Warren Buffett's framing is precise: the stock market is a voting machine, not a weighing machine.
-If you're private, this measure disappears entirely — there is no stock price at all.
+If you're private, this measure disappears entirely.

 Budget performance is worse.
-Budgets are negotiated targets, and executives with budget-based compensation want lower revenue targets, not higher ones.
-Lower targets are easier to beat, and bonuses follow.
-The moment incentives tie to budget lines, sandbagging becomes structural.
-Hitting a budget tells you whether a team cleared a bar it helped set.
-It says nothing about whether capital is compounding.
+Budgets are negotiated targets, and executives with budget-based compensation want lower revenue targets because they’re easier to beat, and bonuses follow.
+The moment incentives are tied to budget lines, sandbagging is structural.
+Hitting a budget tells you whether a team cleared a bar it helped set, but it says nothing about whether capital is compounding.

-The gap this creates is significant.
-Operators running Buyer-Led M&A™ programs are making capital allocation decisions at the same level of complexity as a private equity portfolio manager.
-PE firms are required to mark their portfolio quarterly — to produce an honest, consistent estimate of what each investment is worth right now, using a repeatable methodology.
-Most operating companies running acquisitions do not do this, even as they deploy the same type of capital.
+This creates a significant gap.
+Operators running Buyer-Led M&A™ programs are making capital allocation decisions with the same level of complexity as private equity portfolio managers.
+PE firms are required to mark their portfolios quarterly to produce an honest estimate of each investment's current value, using a repeatable methodology.
+Most operating companies that run acquisitions don’t do this, even when they deploy the same type of capital.

-The result is that their investors know whether value is being created.
-The management teams often do not.
+The result is that their investors know whether value is being created, but the management teams frequently do not.

 Most post-close failures look fine on paper in year one.
-EBITDA is up because the acquired company's revenue is now consolidated.
-The integration looks complete because the deal team has moved on.
-It takes another year or two before the platform-level economics reveal whether the acquisition compounded value or just added revenue at too high a cost.
-The M&A Science course How to Avoid the Acquisition Graveyard documents how consistently this pattern repeats across post-close outcomes.
+EBITDA is up because the acquired company's revenue is consolidated.
+Integration looks complete because the deal team moved on.
+It takes another year (or two) before the platform-level economics reveal whether the acquisition compounded value or added revenue at too high a cost.
+The M&A Science course, How to Avoid the Acquisition Graveyard, documents how consistently this pattern recurs across post-close outcomes.

 What Your Investors Are Already Doing

-If you are PE-backed, your investors are running this calculation on your business every quarter.
-In many cases, it is now regulated.
-They estimate what your business is worth using a repeatable valuation methodology, compare that to last period's estimate using the same methodology, account for the capital they put in, and calculate the rate of return.
+If you’re PE-backed, your investors run this calculation on your business every quarter.
+In many cases, it’s now regulated.
+They estimate your business's value using a repeatable valuation methodology, compare it to last period's estimate, account for the capital they put in, and calculate the rate of return.
 That number is your equity IRR for the period.

-The math is not complicated.
-The discipline is.
+The math is not complicated, but the discipline definitely is.

-Most PE-backed management teams receive that quarterly report but are not using the same methodology to drive day-to-day operating decisions, set compensation, or evaluate whether the next acquisition makes sense given what the platform is currently returning.
+Most PE-backed management teams receive that quarterly report but don’t use the same methodology to drive day-to-day operating decisions, set compensation, or evaluate whether the next acquisition makes sense given the current returns.

-An earlier piece on this site addressed one part of this problem: why tracking individual deals in a roll-up gives you the wrong unit of analysis.
+One of our earlier pieces addressed a critical part of this problem: why tracking individual deals in a roll-up gives you the wrong unit of analysis.
 Platform-level economics, not deal-by-deal scorekeeping, tells you whether the consolidation is working.
-Once you are measuring at the platform level, the next question is whether the platform itself is creating value and at what rate.
+Once you’re measuring at the platform level, the next question is whether the platform is creating value and, if so, at what rate.
 That is what the equity value creation model answers.

 How the Model Works